JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **When do the changes take effect?**

-In Kotlin 1.7.20, an error is introduced when using targets accessors in the `kotlin.targets` block.
+In Kotlin 1.7.20, an error is introduced when using target accessors in the `kotlin.targets` block.

 For more information, see the [corresponding issue in YouTrack](https://youtrack.jetbrains.com/issue/KT-47047).

-## Gradle input and output compile tasks
+## Changes in Gradle input and output compile tasks

 **What's changed?**